VenkateshDenagoni/NYAI-Backend/README_RAILWAY.md

-# NYAI Backend Deployment on Railway
+# NYAI Backend Deployment on Railway - Simplified Version

-This document provides comprehensive information for deploying the NYAI Backend application on Railway, a modern PaaS (Platform as a Service) that simplifies the deployment process.
+This document provides a streamlined guide for deploying the NYAI Backend application on Railway without persistent volumes for maximum simplicity.

 ## Table of Contents